thibault-ketterer/celestia-tools/sysadmin_tools/README.md

 # celestia admin tools for nodes
-purposer auto upgrade celestia node (work for light, maybe other types)
+purpose: auto upgrade celestia node (work for light, maybe other types)
+- install the systemd file (/!\ overwrite it)
+- stop previous celestia node
+- checkout last version of celestia (based on tags order by version, sort -V)
+- compiles it
+- installs it
+- upgrade config if needed (light only)
+- start the service again
+- show status
+- shows version

     $ bash upgrade_celestia.sh